 - Tap ‘Edit’ in the top right-hand corner

-- Select all of the emails you want to be deleted
+- Select all of the emails you want to delete

 - You can only delete up to 150 emails at a time

-- After the emails have been deleted, go to the trash and delete
+- After iOS deletes those emails, go to the trash and delete again

-- Repeat process until emails are completely gone
+- Repeat this process until all emails are completely gone

-Once completed, all of the emails will be deleted and you will no longer have to worry about extra storage being taken up.
+Once completed, iOS deletes all of the emails, and you no longer have to worry about extra storage being taken up.
 Since we chose to remove emails from the server, you will not even see the emails appear when using the desktop Mail application.

 At this point, we would be remiss if we didn’t mention a few things about the steps above.
 Specifically, when it comes to selecting the “Deleted Mailbox” for your discarded messages.